-Early in 2025, ERSOU caught wind of suspicious packages sent from Peterborough and Stamford.
-Working with Border Force, officers found four shipments containing cocaine hidden inside tampered covers of Lonely Planet travel books.
+Early in 2025, ERSOU caught on to suspicious packages sent from Peterborough and Stamford.
+Working closely with Border Force, officers uncovered four shipments stuffed with cocaine concealed inside tampered Lonely Planet travel guides.

-On March 20, 2025, Troy Batchelor, Luke Mills, and James Kulesza were arrested during coordinated raids.
-Police seized an extendable baton, a firearm, and multiple mobile phones.
+On March 20, 2025, police launched a series of raids, rounding up Troy Batchelor, Luke Mills, and James Kulesza.
+The swoop also led to the seizure of an extendable baton, a firearm, and several mobile phones linked to the operation.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.